 On the other hand, if you don't go at all, the odds drop down to ZERO.
 It is like so many other things in life - you can eliminate all risk by doing one simple thing, why not do it?
 If you stop rolling stop signs, your risk of a stop-sign collision drops to nearly nothing.
 So why roll a stop sign?
 How much time are you really saving?
 And how "fun" is some creepy Psychic reading?
 Or playing a slot machine?

 And even if you don't think you would be taken in by a Psychic, why would you subsidize such an operation by giving them your money?
 It would be like going to a payday loan place and handing them five bucks just for the hell of it.
-Why enable evil? (and by evil, I don't mean the bass boat for sale out front).
+Why enable evil? (and by evil, I don't mean the evil spirits "possessing" the bass boat for sale out front).

 But the same thing is true for other raw deals in life.
 You will never get into trouble with a crappy car lease deal if you never sign a car lease.
 You will never get in trouble with a payday loan if you never take one out.
 And so on down the line - from the ultra-shitty deals that the poor bite on, to the merely crappy (but far larger) deals that the middle-class bites on, such as refinancing your house to pay off credit card debt.